 Proving the existence of an interdependency relationship requires careful consideration of the legislation and case law to ensure all relevant factors are considered and included in an application.
 It is therefore recommended you seek legal advice before applying for this type of relationship.

-If you wish to submit an application to a superannuation fund as a de facto or an interdependent of the deceased, we recommend you contact our Gold Coast lawyers today.
+If you wish to submit an application to a superannuation fund as a de facto or an interdependent of the deceased, we recommend you contact our expert wills and Estates lawyers today.